demisto/content/Packs/Core/Playbooks/playbook-Uncommon_creation_or_access_operation_of_sensitive_shadow_copy_by_a_high_risk_process_README.md

 Investigation:

-- Examine process details, prevalence, and historical data for similar alerts
 - If CGO is unsigned:
   - Check the CGO process prevalence
   - Check if the process image path is common